 If your next travel destination is Chile, you definitely have to add the visit of Pucón and the excursion to the top of Villarrica Volcano.
 Not only the amazing 360° panoramic view will blow your mind, but you will feel the unique sensation to step on Chile’s most active volcano.

-The hike itself is very weather-dependent since optimal conditions are required in order to begin the hike.
+As this activity requires optimal conditions, the hike mostly depends on the weather.
 A clear sky and a minimum wind are the required conditions for the hike to be safe.
 During this excursion, 3 professional mountain guides and assistant will accompany the ascent, along with a mountain gear.
 This includes: gloves, helmets, snow pants, mountain boots, crampons, ice axe, and mountain bag.

 The ascent is available almost all year long, but the level of difficulty mostly depends on the season.
 In summer, the hike is easier for the snow only covers the crater, thus making the climb accessible to every hiker.
 In winter, the snow fully covers the Villarrica volcano and the hike gets more difficult.
 It usually requires a good physical health since hiking on snow during 6 hours can be exhausting, but definitely worth the effort.